anshumanbh/tko-subs/README.md

 * the `data` flag is set to `providers-data.csv`
 * the `output` flag is set to `output.csv`
 * the `takeover` flag is not set so no take over by default
+* the `domain` flag is NOT set so it will always check for all the domains mentioned in the `domains.txt` file.
+If the `domain` flag is mentioned, it will only check that domain and ignore the `domains.txt` file, even if present

-So, simply running `go run /path/to/toksubs.go` would run with the default values mentioned above.
+So, simply running `tkosubs` would run with the default values mentioned above.

 ### How is providers-data.csv formatted?